rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             f.offset = ‹infohash› ≫ value ‹bytes›

         The offset (in bytes) of the file from the start of the torrent data.
-The first file starts at ``0``, the second file at term:`f.size_bytes` of the first file, the third at term:`f.size_bytes` of the first two files combined, and so on.
+The first file starts at ``0``, the second file at :term:`f.size_bytes` of the first file, the third at :term:`f.size_bytes` of the first two files combined, and so on.

     f.path